A student carrying notebooks and wearing a yellow shirt stands in a modern building with glass doors.

 Key Takeaways

-1. Student credit cards are a good option for people with limited credit histories, and they enable you to build credit when used responsibly.
+1. Student credit cards are a good option for people with limited credit, and they enable you to build credit when used responsibly.

-2. You’ll typically need to provide proof of your student enrollment status, along with meeting specific age and income criteria.
+2. You’ll typically need proof of your student enrollment status, along with meeting specific age and income criteria.

-3. If you aren’t eligible for a student credit card, you can still build credit by getting a secured card, becoming an authorized credit card user, or exploring other options.
+3. If you aren’t eligible for a student credit card, you may still build credit by exploring other options.

 Did you know?